 This career is an exception to the Rehabilitation of Offenders Act 1974.
 This means that you must supply information to an employer about any spent or unspent convictions, cautions, reprimands or warnings, if they ask you to.

 This is different from other careers, where you only have to reveal information on unspent convictions if you are asked to.

 Previous experience working in a customer service or a customer care position would be really helpful to get into this career.

 To enter a degree course in dentistry, the usual minimum requirement is:

-- 3 A levels.
-Chemistry and Biology are usually essential.
+- 3 A levels where chemistry and biology are usually essential

 Equivalent qualifications, such as the International Baccalaureate Diploma, can be acceptable for entry.
 Please check college/university websites very carefully.